How to Apply for U.S. Residency Through Marriage:

 - Show proof of U.S. citizenship or Green Card (Lawful Permanent Resident)

-Once the forms and supporting documents have been submitted, the next step is for you and your spouse to participate in a formal immigration interview.
+Once the forms and supporting documents have been submitted, the next step is for you and your spouse to participate in a formal marriage immigration interview.
 The interview process is the last big step towards obtaining a marriage-based residency.
-Be prepared to answer questions about your relationship, and show your marriage license and additional documentation.
-The timeline for processing a marriage green card will vary but typically take up to 2 years if the petitioner lives in the United States and up to 3 years if the petitioner lives abroad.
+Be prepared to answer questions about your relationship and show your marriage license and additional documentation.
+The timeline for processing a marriage green card will vary but typically takes up to 2 years if the petitioner lives in the United States and up to 3 years if the petitioner lives abroad.

-Marriage Residency Factors & Visas
+Marriage Residency Visas & Factors